-Gurunanak Jayanti also known as Gurpurab (Sikh Guru Nanak Birthday) will be celebrated on 4th November in 2017.
-More Information on Guru Nanak Jayanti date in 2017.
+Guru Nanak Jayanti also known as Gurpurab (Guru Nanak's Birthday) will be celebrated on 8th November in 2022.
+Explore more on Guru Nanak Jayanti date, celebration and significance.

 Guru Nanak Jayanti - Guru Nanak Jayanti or Gurpurab is one of the most revered day observed by the Sikh community to glorify the tenets of Sikhism.
 Guru Nanak Jayanti commemorates the birth of Guru Nanak, the first Sikh Guru.
 Both in the literal sense and In essence, Gurpurab means ‘festival of the gurus’.
 The historic day is celebrated across the world by devout Sikhs with great fervor and collective spirit and effort, asserting the message of morality, hard work and truth inherent in the preachings of Guru Nanak.
 Owing to the fact that Guru Nanak enlightened the world with his profound teachings, the day is also known as ‘Prakash Utsav’.